NateyJay/seq-pipeline/README.md

 Finally, the real key of this tool is the '''cleanup''' function.
 This will remove the large files downloaded from the NCBI, saving valuable disk space while retaining the analyses.

+All of the analyses are set to run in single-core mode, with the idea that you would clone this process across many libraries in parallel.

 ### Requirements and installation